-Aaron Greenman: Finding the Beauty Under The Grime
+Aaron C. Greenman: Finding the Beauty Under The Grime

 A brilliant street photographer in the classic Leica M tradition, he favors prime lenses, black-and-white images, and approaches the world without preconceptions

 A passionate photo enthusiast since his teens, Aaron Greenman has always been fascinated with every aspect of newspaper journalism including writing, graphic design and layout.
 When he left his hometown, Miami, Florida, to attend Amherst College in Massachusetts, he studied art and architectural history, but like many budding artists his career path took an unexpected turn and he found himself in the hotel industry.
 Fortunately this profession has allowed him to travel around the world and has given him sufficient time to capture memorable street images that convey the absurdity, pain, joy, and glory of the human condition.

 For the past three years Greenman has been based in India, first in Mumbai and then in Delhi, and has traveled extensively around that vast, spectacularly diverse, utterly incredible country.
 Before that he spent several years in East Africa (Kenya, Tanzania, Sudan).
 “Street photography in India seems like the obvious thing to do” says Greenman matter-of-factly, “since here life (and death) is literally on the street.”
 However, beyond his seemingly casual demeanor is a dedicated Leica photographer with a great eye for the meaningful and the absurd whose work evinces a profound empathy with his subjects that belies his brilliant sense of ironic detachment.
 Here in his own articulate and incisive words is his remarkable story.

 Q: What camera and equipment do you use?